Amplify Your Impact Prize

 Context: The Reisenbach Foundation is rooted in the media and advertising industries, so we are uniquely positioned to bring nonprofits, media, and advertising experts together.
 Our board members include executives at companies like Facebook, DigitasLBI, BET, NBC, CBS, UniversalMcCann, and Penske Media.

-Eligibility: All organizations applying to this accelerator program will be required to be 501c3 nonprofits.
-Eligible programs must be in the first few years (1-5) of operating.
+Eligibility: All organizations applying to this accelerator program are required to be 501c3 nonprofits.
+Eligible programs must be in their first several years of operation.
 The nonprofit must have a CEO, Executive Director or commited staffer that can attend all workshops.
-Nonprofits applying must serve beneficiaries in the greater New York City area and mission must fit into one of the three John A. Reisenbach Foundation pillars: Youth & Education, Neighborhoods, Criminal Justice.
+Nonprofits applying must serve beneficiaries in the greater New York City area and mission must fit into one of the three John A. Reisenbach Foundation pillars: Youth & Education, Housing & Community, Justice & Safety.

 2019-2020 Prize Winners